phnx-im/dmls-spec/draft-kohbrok-mls-decentralized-mls.md

 - With `leaf_node_secret` as the resulting secret compute the final output using `DeriveSecret(leaf_node_secret, "pprf")`

+# State consolidation

+The changes to MLS outlined above allow the processing of multiple commits for each epoch with improved forward secrecy.
+However, once a fork was created, they do not help in returning group members to a single, agreed-upon group state.

+There is no one semantic to consolidate forks that is optimal for all given applications.
+Even more so if the application uses extensions that store additional data in the group's context.

+This section thus details a simple state-consolitation procedure that focuses on consolidating group membership and key material only.
+To keep it simple, our approach makes a few assumptions.

+TODO: The following is work in progress.
+While the assumptions won't disappear entirely, they will become weaker in future iterations.

+- One group forked at epoch e_i
+- Only one partition, half of the group on one side, the other on the other side
+- Both sides of the partition have a server that helps them agree on commit ordering (imagine a netsplit in a federated approach with only two servers involved)
+- The two servers involved coordinate in allowing commits/preventing forks
+- Neither clients nor servers keep around old messages, but do keep around old group states s.t. they can process old messages
+- No insider attacks, i.e. no insider is trying to create a fork and then make the others accept the new state
+- No access control: All parties can add and remove members as they please
+- KeyPackages are accessible: All parties can access KeyPackages of all other parties

+Open Questions:
+- How to determine which fork wins, i.e. which fork is merged into which?
+  Options:
+  - Arbitrary: The fork with the alphanumerically highest transcript hash wins
+- Is it mandatory that the consolitation algorithm is deterministic s.t. everyone can compute it and arrive at the same result?

+Timeline:
+- Alice, Alan, Bob and Betty are in a group
+- Alice and Alan on server A, Bob and Betty on server B
+- There is a disconnect between servers A and B
+- All group members keep sending messages
+- Alice adds Albert to the group
+- Betty removes Bob from the group
+- The servers reconnect
+- All parties receive and process all messages from the other side
+- All parties now have two forks of the same group
+- One party (say Alice) starts the consolitation procedure (see below)

+## Consolidation algorithm

+- Given two forks, choose the one with the alphanumerically larger transcript hash
+- On the losing fork, create a commit with a proposal that indicates that this fork is closed
+- On the winning fork, create a commit that consolidates the group membership of both forks:
+  - If a member was removed in the losing fork but not on the winning fork, remove it in the commit
+  - If a member was added in the losing fork, but not on the winning fork, add it in the commit

+Open Questions:
+- What if a member was removed in both forks and then re-added in the winning fork?
+Should it still be removed in the consolidating commit?
+Resolving this is tricky if not everyone has the message traces for both forks.
+- What if there is no overlap in members?
+In that case, there is no way to consolidate, because no one can create a commit in the other fork.
+  - Maybe that's okay?
+In that case, there's not much to consolidate.
+Should the losing fork be closed?
+Or should both forks live on?
+Might depend on the application.

 # Security Considerations

 TODO Security

+- Note that while the PPRF gives you FS for init secrets, you also need to keep the secret state of old RatchetTree states around, thus damaging their FS

 # IANA Considerations